 As in C, Ada String is an array of Character.
 Ada strings, importantly, are not delimited with the special character '\0' like they are in C. It is not necessary because Ada uses the array's bounds to determine where the string starts and stops.

 Ada's predefined String type is very straightforward to use:

-'''

-with Ada.Text_I0; use Ada.Text_I0;

 procedure Main is

-My_String : String (1 ..
+My_String: String (1 ..
 19) := "This is an example!";

 begin

 Put_Line (My_String);

 end Main;

 '''